Skip to main content

 Summary

 Scrapling is the best scraping library for stealth and control.
 BrowserForge fingerprints, 55 browser flags, adaptive parsing that survives site redesigns.
 If you’re a developer who wants to write Python and have maximum anti-detection, this is it. crawl4ai is the best exploration and research tool.
 Point it at a site, get back HTML, markdown, media, links, screenshots, metadata, everything in one call.
 Largest community, Capsolver for CAPTCHAs, Docker deployment with monitoring.
 The “I don’t know what I’m looking for yet” tool.
 ScrapAI is built for managing scrapers at scale.
 An AI agent builds them, a database stores them, Scrapy runs them.
-Cookie-cached Cloudflare bypass, smart proxy escalation, queue system, Airflow scheduling.
-We built it because we needed to scrape hundreds of sites for a knowledge graph and couldn’t staff a team to write individual scrapers.
-The trade-off: you depend on AI agent quality and pay token costs instead of developer hours.
+CloakBrowser (0.9 reCAPTCHA), cookie-cached Cloudflare bypass, smart proxy escalation, queue system, automated health checks.
+We built it because we needed to scrape hundreds of sites and couldn’t staff a team to write individual scrapers.
+Trade-off: you depend on AI agent quality and pay token costs instead of developer hours.
 They’re different tools for different problems.
 At small scale, pick whichever fits how you think.
 At large scale, the question shifts from “which library has better selectors” to “how do I manage hundreds of scrapers without a dedicated team.”

 Based on codebase analysis of all three projects, February 2026.